-We are extremely proud that Broadstone Christian Nursery was rated Outstanding in our last Ofsted inspection.
+We are extremely proud that Broadstone Christian Nursery was rated Outstanding in our last two Ofsted inspections.
 Here is what Ofsted said about us.

 "Staff have high expectations of what children can achieve and quickly adapt activities to include and challenge each child individually"